WaToArt/miru/Notes/0_plans_v2.md

     - database.py
         - Stores info obtained from parsed info
             - Debatable whether this is needed, but shall see.
+- Obtain information directly from Json directly instead of storing all of the json in a global variable.
 - Libraries to consider for program:
     -